 Tourists are not allowed to ride the local buses and they are not allowed to stop for us…we have special tourist buses.

-We walked along the dusty road for kilometres hailing down local buses but not one stopped.
-For me, this is worse than Apartheid when I was travelling through Africa in 1985.
-At least in Africa, I could hop on a “Blacks Only” (yes, this was the label) bus; and the locals would just laugh and joke about a “white” person on their bus.
+For me, this is worse than Apartheid when I travelled through Africa in 1985.
+At least in Africa, I could hop on a “Blacks Only” bus (yes, this was the label) and the locals would just laugh and joke about a “white” person on their bus.

-The Cubans are so poor.
-As an example, an average worker earns the equivalent of USD$7 per month and a doctor earns USD$35 per month.
+Cubans are so poor.
+An average worker earns the equivalent of USD$7 per month and a doctor earns USD$35 per month.
 Apparently, a bag of rice is worth almost a month’s wage.
-So, people cannot crawl out of poverty’s abyss…very sad indeed.
+So, people are unable to crawl out of poverty’s abyss…very sad and depressing indeed.

-The horse and cart is still a preferred method of transport here although if you’ve ever seen a documentary on Cuba, you’ll remember the old 1950’s Chevy’s that scream up and down the streets of Havana.
+The horse and cart is still a preferred method of transport here although if you have ever seen a documentary on Cuba, you’ll remember the old 1950s Chevys that scream up and down the streets of Havana.

-As one “tourist” Pesos is equivalent to USD$1 (minus the 20%), this also makes transport expensive (US was much cheaper for transport).
+As one “tourist” Peso is equivalent to USD$1 (minus the 20%), this also makes transport expensive.
+The US is much cheaper for transport.

-I wanted to hitch but I doubt that anyone would have picked us up anyway.
-There are loads of women hitching on their own, which makes me think it’s a safe country in which to stick the thumb out.
+I want to hitch but I doubt that anyone would pick us up anyway.
+There are loads of women hitching on their own, which makes me think it is a safe country in which to stick the old thumb out.

-I love Havana as there is loads of wonderful old architecture here.
+I love Havana and its plethora of wonderful old architecture, everywhere.